-LA JOLLA, CA – The La Jolla Institute for Allergy and Immunology is pleased to announce that one of San Diego’s leading biotech entrepreneurs and angel investors, François Ferré, Ph.D., has been elected to its Board of Directors.
+LA JOLLA, CA – The La Jolla Institute for Immunology is pleased to announce that one of San Diego’s leading biotech entrepreneurs and angel investors, François Ferré, Ph.D., has been elected to its Board of Directors.

 “We’re delighted to welcome Dr. Ferré to our board,” said Mitchell Kronenberg, Ph.D., La Jolla Institute president and chief scientific officer.
 “François has a long history in San Diego of innovative scientific entrepreneurship, ranging from the creation of two highly successful biotech companies to his most recent role as an angel investor for more than 20 life sciences companies.
 His stature in San Diego’s biotech community along with his vast experience in the commercial application of scientific research will be invaluable to La Jolla Institute.

 Born in France and raised on his family’s farm, Dr. Ferré received his Ph.D. in molecular oncology from the Pasteur Institute before coming to the U.S. where he did his post- doctoral work at the University of California, San Diego in the mid-1980s.
 During his first decade in San Diego, Dr. Ferré worked as a scientist in the biotech industry specializing in gene quantification and biomarker development.
 Among the highlights of that period were Dr. Ferré’s co-editing a book on polymerase chain reaction with Nobel Prize winner Kary Mullis, and working with Dr. Jonas Salk on development of a therapeutic HIV vaccine.